DIVD-2026-00007 - Victim Notification Operation Endgame - S03E03 & S03E04

 Season 3 Episode 3 - SocGholish

-The thrid episode of season three is about the SocGholish malware downloader and the stealer malware it delivers.
+The third episode of season three is about the SocGholish malware downloader and the stealer malware it delivers.

 We have received two datasets related to SocGholish: